 Although there is no official staging system for Ewing sarcoma, the following criteria help doctors describe Ewing sarcoma and work together to plan the best treatments:

 Localized Ewing sarcoma.
-The tumor has remained in the bone or tissue where it began, or it has only spread to nearby tissues.
+The tumor is only found in the bone where it began or has just spread to nearby tissues.

 Metastatic Ewing sarcoma.
-The tumor has spread from the bone or tissue where it began to another part of the body, such as the lungs, other bones, or bone marrow.
+The tumor has spread from the bone where it began to another part of the body, such as the lungs, other bones, or bone marrow.
 Rarely, the disease spreads to the lymph nodes, brain, or spinal cord.
-Approximately 25% of people with Ewing sarcoma will have obvious evidence of tumor spread at the time of diagnosis.
+Approximately 25% of children and teens with Ewing sarcoma will have obvious evidence of tumor spread at the time of diagnosis.
 Whether the tumor has spread is the most important factor used to determine a person’s treatment options and prognosis.